hackerbirds/x-wing-rust/README.md

 *Please do note that X-Wing is designed with ML-KEM-768/X25519 specifically, and that changing these primitives to something else could break the security of X-Wing.*

+## Security

+The safety of the implementation of this crate mainly depends:

+ - The implementation of the `ml-kem` and `x25519-dalek`, which we don't control.
+ - The randomness of the cryptographic RNG used (usually `OsRng`), which is up to the operating system.

+Beyond that, we try to make sure that all secret values are handled in constant time, and are zeroized from memory after being used/dropped.

 ## This library is not production ready

 This library did not receive any audits, and the `ml-kem` crate we're using is not yet stable, and you should not use this in any production setting.